 The following conclusions can be drawn:

-- Fossil fuels are the major energy resource consumed by mankind.
+- Fossil fuels contribute today the major part of the energy consumed by mankind.

-- In the future the fossil fuels will not suffice, so alternative methods have to be utilized.
+- In future the fossil fuels will not suffice, so alternative methods have to be utilised.

-- Electric generation is causing the biggest CO2 emissions but as generation is produced in large units it is also easiest to fix.
-One way is to capture and store the CO2, thus making it harmless.
-Another is to replace this generation with hydro, wind and solar, which produce less CO2, and transmit the power over long distances to the consumers by HVDC.
+- Electric generation is causing the biggest CO2 emissions but as generation is produced in big units it is also “easiest” to fix.
+One way is to capture and store the CO2.
+Another way is to replace this generation by hydro, wind and solar, which produce less CO2 and transmit the power over long distances to the consumers by HVDC.

-- After energy generation, transportation is the second biggest emitter of CO2 globally.
+- Transportation is the second biggest emitter of CO2.
 To reduce their use of fossil fuels is also urgent.
 Not only from the perspective that oil will probably be the first fossil fuel to pass the peak, but also from the perspective of the immediate environmental impact of CO2 emissions.
 Here a transition to electric feeding would appear to be the best solution.